Beetlejuice Beetlejuice Release Date, Plot, Cast, Trailer And More Details

 With Burton riding a wave of popularity that he hasn't had in the last few years — combined with the recent wave of legacy sequels like "Top Gun: Maverick" and "The Matrix Resurrections" — it makes sense that he's coming back to helm "Beetlejuice Beetlejuice."
 Yep, according to Deadline, the master of all things kitschy and macabre is indeed directing the "Beetlejuice" sequel, and we're hoping it will be a return to feature-length form after disappointing titles like "Dumbo" and "Miss Peregrine's Home for Peculiar Children."
 We're also psyched to see him working with three of his most popular collaborators — Jenna Ortega, Michael Keaton, and Winona Ryder.

-We're also excited to hear that Burton seems to be genuinely enjoying the filmmaking process.
+We're also excited to hear that Burton seems to have genuinely enjoyed the filmmaking process.
 Speaking to The Independent, the director explained, "On this last one, 'Beetlejuice 2,' I really enjoyed it.
 I tried to strip everything and go back to the basics of working with good people and actors and puppets.
 It was kind of like going back to why I liked making movies. ...
 It's the most fun I've had working on a movie in I can't tell you how long."

 Who is writing Beetlejuice Beetlejuice?